-We need to translate and disseminate research and best practices to improve the health of workers.
+Translation and dissemination of research and best practices is ultimately needed to improve the health of workers.
 Therefore, in our research, training, and service activities, we support making concrete changes that improve the lives of workers in the region.

 4.1 Address the OHS needs identified by business, labor, and policy-makers through participation in regional conferences and outreach.